linuxwt/LinuxwtBash/website/content/ChapterThree/if_Charexpression.md

     exit 1
 fi
 if [ "$answer" == "ab" ];then
-    echo "the answer is incorrect." elif [ "$answer" == "cd" ];then
+    echo "the answer is incorrect" elif [ "$answer" == "cd" ];then
     echo "the answer is also incorrect." elif [ "$answer" == "wangteng" ];then